 with $r=i,f$.
-To show our results in terms of dimensionless quantities, we introduce a typical qubit energy scale $E_0$ and a time scale given by $t_0=h/E_0$, where $h$ is Planck's constant.
-In this section, for illustrative purposes, the asymptotic limits of $u(t)$ were chosen to be $u_i=2E_0$ and $u_f=0$, therefore the initial and final Bohr frequencies given by \eqref{eq:energyeigenvalue2qbit} are $\hbar\omega_1=2\sqrt{5}E_0$ and $\hbar\omega_2=2E_0\,$, which leads to $\omega_2/\omega_1=1/\sqrt{5}\,$.
-The nondimensional parameter $\tau$ is introduced to control rate of change of the driving field of the protocol.
-Indeed, we can note from figure \ref{fig:graphthg} that as $\tau$ increases, the variation of the magnetic field takes a larger time interval to occur, and we approach the adiabatic limit as $\tau\rightarrow \infty$.
+To show our results in terms of dimensionless quantities, we introduce a typical qubit energy scale $E_0$ and a timescale given by $t_0=h/E_0$, where $h$ is Planck's constant.
+In this section, for illustrative purposes, the asymptotic limits of $u(t)$ were chosen to be $u_i=2E_0$ and $u_f=0$, therefore the initial and final Bohr frequencies given by Eq. \eqref{eq:energyeigenvalue2qbit} are $\hbar\omega_1=2\sqrt{5}E_0$ and $\hbar\omega_2=2E_0\,$, which leads to $\omega_2/\omega_1=1/\sqrt{5}\,$.
+The nondimensional parameter $\tau$ is introduced to control the rate of change of the driving field of the protocol.
+Indeed, we can note from Fig. \ref{fig:graphthg} that as $\tau$ increases, the variation of the magnetic field takes a larger time interval to occur, and we approach the adiabatic limit as $\tau\rightarrow \infty$.
 Because of this, we call $\tau$ the adiabatic parameter.

-With the expressions for the time dependent Hamiltonian obtained in \eqref{eq:globalhamiltonian} and the resulting TEO given in \eqref{eq:Umatrix}, we numerically compute the permanence probabilities $(P,P',P'')$ for the given variation of the external magnetic field.
+With the expressions for the time-dependent Hamiltonian obtained in Eq. \eqref{eq:globalhamiltonian} and the resulting TEO given in Eq. \eqref{eq:Umatrix}, we numerically compute the persistence probabilities $(P,P',P'')$ for the given variation of the external magnetic field.
 For each possible trajectory determined by the parameters ($\Delta,u_i,u_f$,$\tau$,$J$) there will be a point in this space.
-To study how the adiabaticity of the work protocol can influence the operation regimes of the machine, we compute the permanence probabilities for different values of parameter $\tau$ and fixed values of the other parameters.
+To study how the adiabaticity of the work protocol can influence the operation regimes of the machine, we compute the persistence probabilities for different values of parameter $\tau$ and fixed values of the other parameters.
 Each value of $\tau$ will result in a triple $(P,P',P'')$ represented by a point in the space, and a sequence of values of $\tau$ will be represented by a parametric trajectory given by $\left[P(\tau),P'(\tau),P''(\tau)\right]\,$, which approaches $(1,1,1)$ in the adiabatic limit,